JPMorgan Chase & Co. Raises LondonMetric Property (LON:LMP) Price Target to GBX 300

-LondonMetric Property (LON:LMP) had its price target raised by equities researchers at JPMorgan Chase & Co. from GBX 275 ($3.59) to GBX 300 ($3.92) in a note issued to investors on Tuesday, Price Targets.com reports.
-The firm currently has an “overweight” rating on the stock.
-JPMorgan Chase & Co.‘s price target would indicate a potential upside of 14.16% from the company’s current price.
+LondonMetric Property (LON:LMP) had its price objective increased by JPMorgan Chase & Co. from GBX 275 ($3.59) to GBX 300 ($3.92) in a report released on Tuesday morning, Analyst Ratings Network reports.
+They currently have an overweight rating on the stock.

-LMP has been the subject of a number of other research reports.
-Berenberg Bank started coverage on shares of LondonMetric Property in a research report on Monday.
-They set a “hold” rating and a GBX 270 ($3.53) target price for the company.
-Royal Bank of Canada upped their price objective on shares of LondonMetric Property from GBX 230 ($3.00) to GBX 255 ($3.33) and gave the company a “sector perform” rating in a research report on Monday, July 26th.
-Three equities research analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company presently has an average rating of “Buy” and a consensus price target of GBX 257.14 ($3.36).
+Several other equities analysts have also commented on the stock.
+Royal Bank of Canada raised their target price on shares of LondonMetric Property from GBX 230 ($3.00) to GBX 255 ($3.33) and gave the company a sector perform rating in a report on Monday, July 26th.
+Berenberg Bank started coverage on shares of LondonMetric Property in a report on Monday.
+They issued a hold rating and a GBX 270 ($3.53) target price on the stock.
+Three equities research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
+According to MarketBeat, LondonMetric Property currently has a consensus rating of Buy and an average target price of GBX 257.14 ($3.36).

 LondonMetric Property Company Profile